physrisk/model-repository/README.md

 **Would you like to contribute an interactive content to Physics of Risk?** Great!
 Read the rough guidelines [here](http://rf.mokslasplius.lt/contribute/) and contact [us](http://rf.mokslasplius.lt/about/).

 **Have you noticed an error?** Great!
-Let us know -- submit an issue.
+Let us know -- submit an issue or use another proper github tool.

 ## License